-Save Energy and More with ENERGY STAR.
-ENERGY STAR clothes washers use 50% less energy to wash clothes than standard washing machines.
+Save energy and more with ENERGY STAR.
+ENERGY STAR clothes washers use 20% less energy to wash clothes than standard washing machines.

 There are two ways to reduce the amount of energy used for washing clothes—use less water and use cooler water.
 Unless you're dealing with oily stains, the warm or cold water setting on your machine will generally do a good job of cleaning your clothes.
 Switching your temperature setting from hot to warm can cut a load's energy use in half.